 The College operates a strict no refund policy.
 However, fees will be refunded in full if the College finds it necessary to cancel your course.

-Currently all EU students on full-time Higher Education courses at UK institutions are eligible to apply to the Student Loans Company for financial support.
-This can be fees only, or can also include a maintenance loan as well.
+Currently all EU and UK students on Full-time Higher Education courses at UK institutions are eligible to apply to the Student Loans Company for financial support.
+This can be fees only, or can include a maintenance loan as well.
 Full details can be found at The Student Loans Company

 European Students: The full published fee will apply if you are aged 19 or over and been ‘ordinarily’ resident in the UK or EEA for at least three years prior to the start of the course, unless you qualify for a concessionary fee.
 If the ‘ordinary’ resident criterion does not apply you may need to pay additional fees.

 EU residents living outside the UK and overseas students will be required to bring their passports, visa and immigration documents to enrolment.
 All EU residents living in the UK will be required to bring their ID cards to enrolment.

 For further information, please get in touch with our Client Services team by emailing us at firstname.lastname@example.org or by calling direct on 01737 788444.